Fix Our Forests Act: A Trojan Horse for the Timber Industry

 Contrary to the rhetoric from many logging proponents, the majority of all wildfire occurs in grasslands and shrublands.
 Fix Our Forests Act will have little influence on fuel reductions in such plant community.
 Photo George Wuerthner

-The vast majority of forest types in the West have long fire rotations and when fires do occur, are climate driven blazes.
+The vast majority of forest types in the West have long fire rotations and when fires do occur, they are climate driven blazes.
 Photo George Wuerthner

 While dry forest types get a lot of attention, they are less than 1/3 of the forest landscape.
 But the majority of forest communities have long fire rotations and when they burn are “climate driven”.